tigerbeetle/tigerbeetle/docs/README.md

   detail.

 Note that this documentation is aimed at the users of TigerBeetle.
-If you want to understand how it works under the hood, checkout the [internals docs](https://github.com/tigerbeetle/tigerbeetle/tree/main/docs/internals).
+If you want to understand how it works under the hood, check out the [internals docs](https://github.com/tigerbeetle/tigerbeetle/tree/main/docs/internals).